ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 		taskset -c 0 wine wine_injector.exe Server.dll Tribes2.exe 28000 -dedicated -mod Classic

- - "taskset -c 0" is locking the server process to one thread
+ - `taskset -c 0` is locking the server process to one cpu only

 ---